CNS-Data-Bureau/university_police_logs/data/documentation/umd_police_arrest_data_2021_09_08.md

 ---

-- [ ] Q: In the arrest logs, why does a case number have data across different years?
+- [ ] Q: In the arrest logs, why does a case number have entries across different years?

   - For example, case number 2011-00051091 has entries for 2011-09-03 and 2012-05-08
   - For example, case number 2017-00073373 has entries for 11/18/17 and 01/12/18
   - Another example: case number 2020-00088153 has entries for 12/09/20 and 08/16/21

-- A:
+- A: THe later date is the date of the initial incident, there were individuals charged that day in the course of the investigation, additional charges applied could be same perosn, or different people from additonal date

+- [ ] Q: For case number:
+      2011-00019672, why are there 2 white arrests/citations in 20011, and then for the same case number a black arrest in 2014